psathyrella/partis/manual.md

 | option                                        | description
 |-----------------------------------------------|-----------------------------------------------------------------
-| `--n-trees <N>`                               | During normal operation, a set of `<N>` phylogentic trees are initially generated from which to later choose a tree for each rearrangemnt event.
+| `--n-trees <N>`                               | Before actually generating events, we first make a set of `<N>` phylogentic trees.
+For each event, we then choose a tree at random from this set.
 Defaults to the value of --n-sim-events.
 | `--n-leaf-distribution <geometric,box,zipf>`  | When generating these trees, from what distribution should the number of leaves be drawn?
 | `--n-leaves <N>`                              | Parameter controlling the n-leaf distribution (e.g. for the geometric distribution, it's the mean number of leaves)
 | `--constant-number-of-leaves`                 | instead of drawing the number of leaves for each tree from a distribution, force every tree to have the same number of leaves